-The Contractor will be required to test all plant/equipment and trucks for compliance in accordance with the Flow Chart in Appendix A.
+The Contractor will be required to test all plant/equipment and trucks and report the operating noise levels.

 The exit ramps and all internal haul roads shall be at the lowest grade practicable.

 The number of trucks on site at the commencement of site activities shall be kept to the minimum required by the loading facilities on site.